VASISHTAKODUMAGULLA/open_project/README.md

 ## 1. Introduction

 This project integrates a Tello drone and a TurtleBot3 robot within a unified Gazebo simulation environment to demonstrate cross-platform coordination between vision-based drone control and Nav2-based ground navigation.
-We utilize the TIERS **drone_racing_ros2** repository for the Tello simulation plugin—originally developed for ROS 2 Galactic—and combine it with standard TurtleBot3 assets in ROS 2 Humble.
+We utilize the TIERS **drone_racing_ros2** repository for the Tello simulation plugin originally developed for ROS 2 Galactic and combine it with standard TurtleBot3 assets in ROS 2 Humble.
 Through careful adaptation, this setup runs successfully on ROS 2 Humble, offering a polished and functional demonstration of multi-robot cooperation in simulation.

 ## 2. Project Scope